horker/dataquery/README.md

 (The result depends on the environment.)

 In the current version, all columns defined by `Export-DataTable` are of the string type.
-If you want to specify column types, define your own table with the `CREATE TABLE` statement before export.
+If you want to specify columns and types, create your own table with the `CREATE TABLE` statement before export.

 ### In-memory Database

 The connection string `memory` is predefined to access an SQLite in-memory database.

-To use an in-memory database, you need to open a connection with the `New-DataConnection` cmdlet (It would be a good idea to put this command in your `profile.ps1`):
+To use an in-memory database, you need to open a connection with the `New-DataConnection` cmdlet:

 ```PowerShell
 PS> $mem = New-DataConnection memory